Cricket World Cup: Prudential World Cups (1975–1983)

-Different champions (1987–1996)
+Various champions (1987–1996)

 India and Pakistan jointly hosted the 1987 tournament, the first time that the competition was held outside England.
 The games were reduced from 60 to 50 overs per innings, the current standard, because of the shorter daylight hours in the Indian subcontinent compared with England's summer.
 Australia won the championship by defeating England by 7 runs in the final, the closest margin in the World Cup final until the 2019 edition between England and New Zealand.

 The 1992 World Cup, held in Australia and New Zealand, introduced many changes to the game, such as coloured clothing, white balls, day/night matches, and a change to the fielding restriction rules.
 The South African cricket team participated in the event for the first time, following the fall of the apartheid regime and the end of the international sports boycott.
 Pakistan overcame a dismal start in the tournament to eventually defeat England by 22 runs in the final and emerge as winners.

 The 1996 championship was held in the Indian subcontinent for a second time, with the inclusion of Sri Lanka as host for some of its group stage matches.
 In the semi-final, Sri Lanka, heading towards a crushing victory over India at Eden Gardens after the hosts lost eight wickets while scoring 120 runs in pursuit of 252, were awarded victory by default after crowd unrest broke out in protest against the Indian performance.
 Sri Lanka went on to win their maiden championship by defeating Australia by seven wickets in the final at Lahore.